Having the right sized kayak paddle can make all the difference while on the water.

 - Paddling when your blades aren’t feathered is an easier stroke, but it could cause more strain within your wrists.
 It’s also harder to paddle in the wind since the face of the top blade pushes through the wind as the bottom blade is pulled through water.

 - Check out this article to learn more about feathering.

 FIND THE PERFECT PADDLE FOR YOU.

-The featured video below sums up all the great information found in this blog.
+The featured video below expands on all the great information found in this blog.
 See the links below to find your best paddle fit.